jensjager/bpmn-parser/README.md

 # Dependencies
-To convert BPMN diagrams to images, you can use the `bpmn-to-image` tool.
-This tool is available on GitHub and can be integrated into your project as follows:
+To convert BPMN diagrams to images, you need to install the `bpmn-to-image` tool.

 ### Installation